growth-kingdom/lexicon-ui/README.md

 This runs the end-to-end tests against the Vite development server.
 It is much faster than the production build.

-But it's still recommended to test the production build with `test:e2e` before deploying (e.g. in CI environments):
+But it's still recommended to test the production build with `test:e2e` before deploying (e.g. in CI environments or, in our case, Vercel):

 ```sh
 npm run build